The Application and Selection Process

 - Only a J-1 type of visa is accepted.
 Candidates with other types of visas should not apply.

 - We do not screen on a candidate's AOA status.

 After all applications are reviewed, a faculty-based committee selects preferred candidates for interview.
 Those who are invited to interview receive an information packet with specific details and instructions for the interview date.
 When you interview here, you will be interviewing for our advanced three-year dermatology program without an internship (i.e. internship completed elsewhere).
 Tours and important information is provided on Friday afternoon, along with a faculty reception.
 There is a dinner with current residents on Friday evening.
 Interview day begins early on Saturday and lasts all day, with each applicant meeting individually with many interviewers.
 When all interviews have been completed, interviewing faculty meet to discuss and prepare the rank list which is then provided to the NRMP (National Resident Matching Program).
 U-M Dermatology fully commits to and participates in the NRMP.

 You may be interested in research opportunities that are offered in Dermatology.
 You can extend the dermatology portion of your residency to include research years.
-We do not have a separate match choice for the research track.
+We have a separate match choice listed on the NRMP as “Dermatology/Research”.
 If you are interested in a research career, we will organize the research program after you match with us.